singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 If A and B are mutually exclusive (that is, if one happens, then the other cannot happen), then P(A or B) = P(A) + P(B).This is because P(A  and   B) = 0, so this term is removed from the earlier P(A or B) equation.

 Many people,  strangely,  mix up  the  concepts of independence and mutual  exclusivity.
 They are entirely different.
 In fact, two events  cannot be both  independent and  mutually  exclusive (provided  both  have probabilities  greater than  0).
 Why?
 Because mutual  exclusivity means  that  if one  happens then  the other cannot.
-Independence, however, says that one event happening means absolutely nothing about the other event.Thus, as long as two events  have non-zero probabilities, they will never be both  mutually  exclusive and independent.
+Independence, however, says that one event happening means absolutely nothing about the other event.
+Thus, as long as two events  have non-zero probabilities, they will never be both  mutually  exclusive and independent.

-If one  or both events have  a probability of zero (that  is, it is impossible), then the  events are both indepen­ dent and  mutually exclusive.
+If one  or both events have  a probability of zero (that  is, it is impossible), then the  events are both independent and  mutually exclusive.
 This is provable through a simple application of the  definitions (that  is, the formulas) of independence and  mutual exclusivity.

 ### Start Talking